Vertispan/some-gwt-module/README.md

 and prevent any version skew or need for manual changes to keep supporting users who are still using GWT 2 (currently everyone).
-While we all want to use GWT 3 as soon as possible, making breaking changes for GWT 2 users will just reduce the number of people who can or will upgrade, and the more people we have using and testing the new version, the better!
+While we all want to use GWT 3 as soon as possible, making breaking changes for GWT 2 users will just reduce the number of people who can or will upgrade, and the more people we have using and testing the new, transitional versions of these modules, the better!

 # Publish
 Once you are in a stable state, let the community know so we can take a look!
 Of course, you can